-CBD, an oil derived from the cannabis plant, is used to treat physical pain and other ailments.
-Looking at the history of cannabis since it was outlawed in the U.S., our hearts can understand why resources generated by CBD and … Continue reading CBD (cannabis) for curing cash bail and other ills
+CBD, short for cannabidiol, is a chemical compound from the cannabis plant that is used to treat physical pain and other ailments.
+Looking at the history of cannabis since it was outlawed in the U.S., our hearts can understand why resources … Continue reading CBD (cannabis) for curing cash bail and other ills

 Being one myself, I often wonder about white women* and how we operate in community.
 While we are each unique, many of us follow similar patterns of behavior.
 Patterns shaped by being socialized in a society built on patriarchy and … Continue reading White women and the schools